DataCueCo/datacue-help/docs/dashboard/banners.md

 'Static' banners are not personalized and will remain the same for everyone.
 Use this when you want to promote a new product, or do any other type of broad messaging with your customers.

-Recommended size: 1200 x 720 px
+Recommended size: **1200 x 720 px**

 ## Banner Layout

-Depending how many collections you have, we have multiple banner layouts to choose from.
-If you know HTML + CSS, you can also do a completely custom layout and just tell us where to insert the personalized banners.

-We've made layouts for different store sizes based on how many product categories you have.
+We've made multiple layouts for different store sizes based on how many product categories you have.
 These are only suggestions so if you want to use a category that is meant for higher / lower product categories - feel free to try it.

+If you know HTML + CSS, you can also do a completely custom layout and just insert them using the API.

 ### Low product variety (10 or fewer product categories)